African women tell of experiences of violence | DW | 25.11.2021

 Seven strong African women speak out about their experiences of violence and abuse to mark the Day for the Elimination of Violence against Women.

-Violence against women, or gender-based violence (GBV), includes many types of abuse, ranging from physical, sexual, and emotional violence to female genital mutilation and trafficking.
+Violence against women, or gender-based violence, includes many types of abuse, ranging from physical, sexual, and emotional violence to female genital mutilation and trafficking.

-The rate of GBV in sub-Saharan Africa is higher than the global norm.
+The rate of such violence in sub-Saharan Africa is higher than the global average.
 Around 44% of African women, or more than two in five, have been subjected to gender-based violence, a 2020 study found.
+According to the UN, the global figure is around 30%.

 Survivors of such violence face constant stigma because of their experiences.
 To break the silence, DW brings you the voices of seven women from across Africa who are choosing to speak out.